Parents Need to Remind Kids to Take a Digital Break

 Parents Need to Remind Kids to Take a Digital BreakSome symptoms of CVS include headaches, blurred vision, neck and shoulder pain, eye strain, and dry eyes.
 If your child exhibits two or more of these symptoms, a trip to your eye doctor may be needed.

 Treating CVS varies from person to person.
-One treatment is to get prescription glasses specifically for computer or other screens.
+One treatment is to get prescription glasses specifically for computers or other screens.
 This relieves the eye strain that comes with being focused on a screen for long periods of time.

 Another treatment is changing the way your child looks at their screens.
 For example, changing the angle of the screen and getting a glare filter can drastically change the amount of strain on their eyes.
 This treatment is often used for more mild cases of CVS and computer-related vision problems.

 The third treatment is to take a daily vision-enhancing vitamin supplement, which can be found right here on our website.
-Eye vitamins not only reduce the strain taken on by the eyes, but also work to strengthen the eyes and prevent digital eye strain from making a recurring appearance along with other eye-related syndromes and diseases.
+Eye vitamins not only reduce the strain taken on by the eyes but also work to strengthen the eyes and prevent digital eye strain from making a recurring appearance along with other eye-related syndromes and diseases.

 Dos and Don’ts